 The option -n means that numeric IP-addresses are used instead of host names.
 Of course, the output is more interesting on a machine that is connected to multiple networks.
-134.176.28.40 is cisgis.uni-giessen.de, the gateway that connects the local network to the university net and further.
+141.48.14.254 is the gateway that connects the local network to the university net and further.
 224.0.0.0 is a multicast address (BASE-ADDRESS.MCAST.NET).
 Under "Flags", U means "up" and G means "gateway", H the local host (?).
-"Use" lists the number of packets sent (for the local host: received).